 Learning a language is not reducible to science

 This is what we, as children, learned in our indoctrination in the practice.
 Guides in this practice don't need to have mastered a theory of language or possess a masters degree in order to guide well...it requires only their own mastery of the practice.
 Our job, as interventionists, is similar.
-Except in our case, rather than wait for situations or conditions to occur naturally so that we might guide children in what they might do/say under those circumstances, we need to contrive situations which allow for pointed practice and guidance around those circumstances in which appropriate linguistic forms and accompanying words can be used... whose uses are determined by convention, not theory or science.
-Within these circumstances, there are no 'fixed responses' (i.e., responses "controlled" by antecedent stimuli) but rather, appropriate ones; one's appropriate in the practice.
-Therefore, the situation in which someone greets me by saying "Hi", does not predict "Hello" in return.
-Any number of appropriate responses can be imagined such as "Where've you been?", "How's your Mother?", "I like your hair" etc. What constitutes a 'correct' response is determined by context (circumstances), activity and the practices of the verbal community.
+Except in our case, rather than wait for situations or conditions to occur naturally so that we might guide children in what they might do/say under particular circumstances, we first need to contrive situations which allow for pointed practice and guidance around particular circumstances in which appropriate linguistic forms and accompanying words can be used... whose uses are determined by convention, not theory or science.
+Within those circumstances, there are no 'fixed responses' (i.e., responses "controlled" by antecedent stimuli) but rather, appropriate ones - those appropriate within the practice.
+Therefore, the situation in which someone greets someone by saying "Hi", does not predict or control "Hello" in return.
+Any number of appropriate responses can be imagined such as "Where've you been?", "How's your Mother?", "I like your hair" etc. What constitutes a 'correct' response is determined by context (circumstances), history, activity and the practices of the verbal community.

 It takes a great deal of time, training and careful engineering for a child to begin to master a linguistic practice.
-There are constituents which need to be first acquired and elements need to be drilled even before training in the practice can begin.
+There are constituents which need to be first acquired and elements need to be learned even before training in the practice can begin.
 Just like when learning to play chess...first one learns the names of the pieces, then basic moves and eventually, to consider any number of possible moves.
 So too in learning a language.
+And, the game of chess can't be reduced to science any more than the 'games' in language.
 To work outside of this framework is to only scratch at language.

-It takes a great deal of time, training, practice and study for a practitioner to artfully bring this all together for young persons with ASD who can't manage to do it without extraordinary assistance.
+It takes a great deal of time, training, practice and study for a practitioner to artfully construct an intervention program that will bring this all together for young persons with ASD; for those persons who can't manage to do it without extraordinary assistance.